codeneuro/gitgoing/README.md

 ================================================================ 1 failed, 6 passed, 1 xpassed in 0.23 seconds =================================================================
 ```

+4. Use your new knowledge of `git` to fix the test!
+  1. Create a branch `git checkout -b myfixbringsalltheboystotheyard`
+  2. Fix the test by editing files, using Sublime text
+  3. Add and commit the changes `git commit -am "fixed test_cv_broken"`
+  4. Push to your new branch `git push origin myfixbringsalltheboystotheyard`
-4. Fix the test!
-Run the tests again and watch it succeed.
+5. Run the tests again and watch it succeed.
-5. Create a pull request back to the original repo that you forked by going to
+6. Create a pull request back to the original repo that you forked by going to
    your `gitgoing` repo website (`github.com/yourgithubusername/gitgoing`),
    and pressing the green "compare" button next to the branches, which looks
    like this: ![](http://i.imgur.com/xKzb8v7.png)
-6. And that's how you contribute to open source software!
+7. And that's how you contribute to open source software!

 ## Build the documentation
 A key part of any open source project is documenting it!
 The [sphinx](link) library makes it really easy to add documentation to a project, which you can then host for free on [github pages](link).